Overview

 The SELC Teams

 Each participating institution will establish one SELC made up of (at minimum) four STEM faculty members, two undergraduate students, one institutional researcher, and one facilitator (evolutionary and political change perspective).
 The faculty members should have recent teaching experience in introductory STEM courses and a role in their department leadership or their department’s curriculum planning.
 We have found that faculty in these roles tend to be interested in accessing course equity data, learning how to bring this information to their departments in useful ways, and have the power to direct department conversations.
 Ideally, three to four STEM departments on each campus would be represented by these faculty members, resulting in impacts on 30 to 40 departments across the U.S. The participating faculty members will use past class email lists to advertise the student positions to students who completed their intro STEM courses in recent terms.
 We use the term “institutional researcher” loosely to refer to someone who is able to access institutional data and run R code.
 This type of person may have different titles at different universities.
-Besides accessing data, the institutional researcher will also make key decisions on how equity measurements are conducted and presented (social cognition change perspective).
+Besides accessing data, the institutional researcher will also make key decisions on how equity measurements are conducted and presented.
 The facilitator can be a staff member in the local teaching and learning center, the office of diversity and inclusion, or another related unit with experience facilitating faculty conversations on equity.
 They will be the key contact between the local SELC on each campus and the project leadership team (institutional change perspective).

-SELC Meetings
+INTER-SELC Meetings

 Mtg Meeting Topic